JohnBetaCode/JohnBetaCode/Management_Notes.md

 ### **👉 Encourage assertive communication**

-Last but not least, encourage communication as effective and assertive as possible.
+Last but not least, encourage communication as effectively and assertively as possible.
 It has a HUGE impact on your team's experience, motivation, trust, and commitment.

 When teams communicate effectively,  they can create goals and outcomes that more members agree on, promoting better teamwork.